koehlma/jaspy/README.rst

 Jaspy
 =====
-Jaspy is a Python virtual machine written entirely from scratch in JavaScript with some unique features in mind.
+Jaspy is a Python VM written entirely from scratch in JavaScript with some unique features.
 Jaspy supports multiple threads, comes with an integrated debugger which offers remote debugging and provides a flexible preprocessor based architecture.

 Speed is explicitly not a main goal of this project.
 Jaspy aims to illustrate how web programming on the client side could be done by exploring new ways.

 Features